CrossRef/event-data-user-guide/event-data-manual.md

  - Every Event that Crossref produces has an Evidence Record.
 These are available via the Evidence Service.
 It provides supporting evidence for every Event.

- - Every component in the CED system, internal and external, in CED is monitored.
+ - Every component in the CED system, internal and external, monitored.
 The Status Dashboard monitors all data flowing into the system, all parts of the processing pipeline, and the delivery mechanisms.
 It records the availability and activity of components and completeness of data.

 ## Versions